Simms Violin Studio

 🎓 Experienced & Highly Qualified Teacher

-I’ve taught privately and in schools across Birmingham, and I previously worked as a violin and orchestral tutor for the Birmingham Music Service.
-I was also an Instrumental Ambassador for the Nicola Benedetti Foundation (2022–23).
+He has taught privately for many years, as well as in schools across Birmingham - working as a violin and orchestral tutor.
+He was a Instrumental Ambassador for the Nicola Benedetti Foundation (2022–23).

-I draw on years of training, research, and mentorship from world-renowned teachers—including observing lessons at The Yehudi Menuhin School—to offer teaching that goes far beyond the average.
+Josh's teaching draws on years training, research, and mentorship from world-renowned teachers—including observing lessons at The Yehudi Menuhin School—to offer teaching that goes far beyond the average.

-I have a wide range of performance experience as a violinist, including as a soloist and orchestral musician, having performed in venues such as Birmingham's Symphony Hall, Manchester's Bridgewater Hall, and both the Royal Albert Hall and Royal Festival Hall in London.
+As a performer he has a wealth of experience as a soloist, orchestral, and chamber musician, having performed in venues such as Birmingham's Symphony Hall, Manchester's Bridgewater Hall, and both the Royal Albert Hall and Royal Festival Hall in London.

 📘 Guided Practice Support

 Every student receives a weekly practice plan so that they know exactly what and how to practice.
-I guide parents on how to support practice at home to ensure progression.
-WhatsApp support is available between lessons, and parents are able to send me videos and recordings for feedback.
+Guidance is given to parents on how to support practice at home to ensure progression.
+WhatsApp support is available between lessons, and parents are able to send videos and recordings for feedback.

 🏆 Proven Results